Exploring the north

 Exploring the town with such a large monk community is certainly an experience.
 On several occasions I had a chance to see up close an afternoon call to prayer and I really loved it.
 It is also possible to observe Alms giving ceremony that takes place every morning.
 During that ritual monks walk through town collecting offerings made by people.

-Beautiful temples including Wat Xieng Thong on the northern tip of the peninsula, spectacular sunsets by the Mekong river and large monk community.
-I could name even more highlights but was my experience very authentic?
+I had many highlights during my stay.
+They included beautiful temples, especially Wat Xieng Thong on the northern tip of the peninsula, spectacular sunsets by the Mekong river and large monk community.
+Was my experience very authentic though?
 One could definitely question authenticity of this small town.
 It is rather impossible to avoid commercialisation of places like Luang Prabang.
-I guess for me cultural and spiritual side of this small place was compensating some of the tourist trap-like aspects that drove me crazy in Vang Vieng.
+I guess the cultural and spiritual side of this small place was compensating some of the tourist trap-like aspects that drove me crazy in Vang Vieng.

 Located just slightly outside of Luang Prabang, Kuang Si is a breathtaking three tier waterfall.
-It is possible to dip into its turquoise water in a middle section and hike all the way up to the top to admire the views.
+It is possible to dip into its turquoise water in a middle section and hike to the top to admire the views.
 This small trip is definitely a must.
 I would recommend either getting there by tuk tuk or by scooter.
-Of course you can also cycle 30 kilometers but it is more fun to spend that time exploring the surroundings of the waterfall.
+Of course you can also cycle 30 kilometers.
+I think it’s more fun to spend that time exploring the surroundings of the waterfall though.

-Indigo Cafe and especially its big terrace on a top floor was my favourite spot in Luang Prabang to hang out with fellow travelers.
+Indigo Cafe and especially its big terrace on a top floor was my favourite spot in Luang Prabang.
+I used to hang out there with fellow travelers.
 Special mention goes to Bianca and Lucy, who shared with me many travel tips as they already visited some countries where I was heading next.
-They also offered me support when I was recovering from food poisoning.
+They also offered their support when I was recovering from food poisoning.
 Luckily it happened only once during my 6 months in Asia.
 My only piece of advice would be that when eating something does not seem like a good idea from the start.. you just should NOT do it!
 Ignore recommendations and just trust your gut feeling.
 Pun intended!

 Of course foodies can still find culinary delights in Luang Prabang.
 There is plenty of them.
 Laap, served either with minced meat or fish, diced veg and heaps of mint to make it fresh, is one of the most famous laotian dishes.
 Sticky rice is an ultimate classic that accompanies any meal.